 If Vertcoin is “The people’s coin,” then the 1-Click miner is the people’s mining program.
-1-Click miner is a software so easy to that your great aunt Sally could use it to mine Vertcoin.
+The 1-Click miner is a software so easy to that your great aunt Sally could use it to mine Vertcoin.

 You can download the 1-Click miner on Vertcoin’s website.
 Once you have it downloaded, you’ll need to enter a wallet address for your mining rewards, select a mining pool to join, and designate whether you’ll be mining with a GPU or CPU.
 After this basic setup, you’ll be able to run the miner and start earning Vertcoin.

-But at least in theory, this feature allows miners to mine more than one blockchain at a time.
+This feature allows miners to mine more than one blockchain at a time.
 Effectively, every hash that a miner submits contributes to either currency’s total hash rate, and this results in solving cryptographic algorithms on both networks.

 How Vertcoin Stacks Up to Its Big Brothers

 Here’s a little chart we threw together so that you can evaluate each coin’s specs: